Louisiana Division of the Arts posts this information about the Coalition here to facilitate communication.

 In the Wake of the Hurricanes: A Coalition Effort to Collect Our Stories and Rebuild Our Culture

-A coalition of scholars and the public interested in documenting the aftermath of Hurricanes Katrina and Rita began a landmark cooperative effort to provide a framework for comparing data collected from independently funded projects.
+In 2005, a coalition of scholars and the public interested in documenting the aftermath of Hurricanes Katrina and Rita began a landmark cooperative effort to provide a framework for comparing data collected from independently funded projects.
 The coalition provided basic questions and a form for collecting the same demographic information, allowing comparison of stories and other information gathered by many interviewers.
-The coalition did not receive funding to coordinate efforts, but many researchers have done independent initatives.
+The coalition did not receive funding to coordinate efforts, but many researchers have done independent initiatives.

 The American Folklife Center in the Library of Congress agreed to partner with the Coalition and be a secondary repository for materials collected.
 Participating scholars could designate in-state repositories in their specific regions.
 Faculty from the following universities were involved as well as independent scholars: LSU, ULL, USM, Tulane, La.
 Tech, NSU, UNO, Dillard, Grambling State, Delta State, Duke, and faculty from universities across the country.